 Hikvision and Dahua are the two most common brands that DIY IP camera enthusiasts flock to.
 But for those who are more budget conscious, there are other brands such as Lorex, Swann, Q-See, Amcrest, Reolink.
 These are also some of the IP camera brands that I get the most questions about.

 In this second post of the IP camera brand comparison series, I am going to do an in-depth comparison of Hikvision vs. Lorex.
-In case you missed the first post in this comparison series, do go and check that out too.
+In case you missed the first post in this comparison series where I compared Hikvision vs. Dahua, do go and check that out too.

-First off, let’s dispense with the IP camera shaped elephant in the room.
-The thing with Lorex is that they simply do not sell standalone IP cameras – their cameras are intended to be used only with their own NVRs.
-In other words, you are not allowed to venture outside their ecosystem.
-This is totally against the ethos of openness and inter-operability that I champion here at VueVille.
-That’s why you won’t find us here at VueVille recommending Lorex IP cameras or NVRs.
+Until recently, Lorex IP cameras were intended to be used only with their own NVRs.
+In other words, you were not allowed to venture outside their ecosystem.
+This was totally against the ethos of openness and inter-operability that I champion here at VueVille.
+That’s why I never used to recommend them in our outdoor and indoor IP camera recommendations.

 Here’s a summary in a nice and easy table: